Graveyard of empires

 Remnants of an Army, depicting the British retreat from Kabul, presents imagery commonly associated with the sobriquet.

 The graveyard of empires is a sobriquet often associated with Afghanistan.
-It originates from several historical examples of foreign powers who were unable to achieve military victory in Afghanistan in the modern period, including the British Empire, the Soviet Union and, most recently, the United States.
+It originates from several historical examples of foreign powers who were unable to achieve military victory in Afghanistan in the modern period, including the British Empire, the Soviet Union and the United States.

 Historical background

 Historically, great powers have invaded Afghanistan without having been able to maintain stable long-term rule.
 Modern examples include the British Empire during the First, Second, and Third Anglo-Afghan Wars (1839–1842, 1878–1880, 1919); the Soviet Union in the Soviet–Afghan War (1979–1989); and the United States in the War in Afghanistan (2001–2021).
 The difficulty of conquering Afghanistan has been attributed to the problems that invaders face when confronting its hazardous mountainous terrain, desert conditions, severe winters, guerilla warfare, qalats (fortresses), enduring clan loyalties, empires often being in conflict with each other while simultaneously attempting to subdue Afghanistan, and complications caused by interactions with Afghanistan's neighboring countries—such as coordinating relations with Pakistan, where fighters in Afghanistan have sometimes located their sanctuaries.